Ethernal-Tech/blade-apex-bridge/docs/json-rpc-api-endpoints/json-rpc-eth.md

 * hash: DATA, 32 Bytes - hash of the block.
 * baseFeePerGas: QUANTITY - base fee per gas.
 * size: QUANTITY - integer the size of this block in bytes.
-* transactions: Array - Array of transaction objects, or 32 Bytes transaction hashes depending on the last given parameter.
+* transactions: Array - array of transaction objects, or 32 Bytes transaction hashes depending on the last given parameter.
-* uncles: Array - Array of uncle hashes.
+* uncles: Array - array of uncle hashes.

 #### Example